byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 ![Freshly Pressed Kefir Cheese](./kefirImages/pressedFreshKefirCheese_201612_web.jpg) *Freshly Pressed Kefir Cheese*

+***Before the 'fridge' there was Fermentation.
+Kefir milk cultured and stored properly, remains safe to consume for Over A YEAR with No Refrigeration.
+Kefir cheese can be aged nearly indefinitely.***

 For centuries, it’s been used in European and Asian folk medicine due to the wide variety of conditions it’s been known to cure.
 Kefir milk benefits are broad and can impact the state of daily life and health dramatically, healing issues like leaky gut and strengthening the immune system.

 ### *Milk Alchemy*